-Kesko makes capital expenditure only in properties needed for its own or supporting business operations.
+Capital expenditure is made on properties needed for Kesko's own or supporting business operations.

 At the end of 2016, the most significant store sites under construction were:

-For several upcoming years, Kesko’s most significant store site project will be the new shopping centre, Easton Helsinki, being built in Itäkeskus, Helsinki.
+In the near future, Kesko’s most significant store site project will be the new shopping centre, Easton Helsinki, currently being built in Itäkeskus, Helsinki.
 The capital expenditure of the first phase is valued at €100 million.
 Its employment impact is about 250 person-years for a period of two years.
 The first part of Easton Helsinki will open to customers in autumn 2017.
 The next part is estimated to be completed in 2019.
-The capital expenditure of the whole complex is valued at over €200 million.
+The capital expenditure on the whole complex is valued at over €200 million.

 In 2015–2016, our total capital expenditure in business operations, acquisitions excluded, was €500 million.
 From 2018 onwards, we estimate the annual capital expenditure to remain below €200 million.
 The strategic objectives are to achieve growth in the Finnish grocery trade, the building and technical trade and the car trade.